intel-lab-lkp/linux/Documentation/kbuild/kconfig-language.rst

   below), reverse dependencies can be used to force a lower limit of another symbol.
 The value of the current menu symbol is used as the minimal value <symbol> can be set to.
 If <symbol> is selected multiple times, the limit is set to the largest selection.
+In other words, if at least one menu selecting another symbol is ``y``, then the selected symbol will also be ``y``.

   Reverse dependencies can only be used with boolean or tristate symbols.